MOE told ACS it has to take in girls if it moves to Tengah to better meet local community needs

 Mr Chan said MOE takes a customised approach as the circumstances differ for each case, and that the ministry discusses with key decision-makers in each school and provides necessary support to facilitate the transition.

-“MOE does not have a preference between single sex or co-ed schools.
+“MOE does not have a preference between single-sex or co-ed schools.
 Many of these schools have a history, and that’s why they are where they are now.”

 MOE said earlier in February that Anglo-Chinese School (Primary), one of two ACS primary schools in Bukit Timah, will move from Barker Road in Newton to Tengah in 2030, as part of a major effort by the school to improve accessibility.

-On Tuesday, Mr Chan said the ACS Board of Governors had approached MOE with the idea of moving one of their two primary schools to the heartlands to serve a different community and inject more diversity into their student profile.
+On Tuesday, Mr Chan said the ACS Board of Governors had approached MOE with the idea of moving one of its two primary schools to the heartland to serve a different community and inject more diversity into their student profile.

-MOE then offered them a site in Tengah, an up-and-coming Housing Board town, but in the course of discussions explained that the school could not stay single-sex if it moved to the new campus.
+MOE then offered them a site in Tengah, an up-and-coming Housing Board town, but in the course of discussions, the ministry explained that the school could not stay a single-sex one if it moved to the new campus.

 Mr Chan said that when there are major changes for schools - including relocation and turning co-ed - MOE gives advance notice as far ahead as possible once plans are firmed up and works with the school on transition arrangements to minimise the impact on existing students and their families.

-Mr Giam also asked about the plans for the school’s Winstedt Road campus once it is vacated in 2039, given recent enhancements made.
+Mr Giam also asked about the plans for the school’s Winstedt Road campus once it is vacated in 2039, given the recent enhancements made.

 Mr Chan said the land will be returned to the state.

-“Since the announcement has been made, I think our ground feedback has generally been positive, particularly for the people staying in the West to have added options of the new schools, including ACS in Tengah,” he said.
+“Since the announcement has been made, I think our ground feedback has generally been positive, particularly from the people staying in the West, to have added options of new schools, including ACS in Tengah,” he said.